cerbero90/laravel-enum/README.md

 ### 🪄 Magic translation

-On top of [Enum's magic](https://github.com/cerbero90/enum?tab=readme-ov-file#-magic), when a case calls an inaccessible method, and such case has no matching [meta](https://github.com/cerbero90/enum?tab=readme-ov-file#%EF%B8%8F-meta), Laravel Enum assumes that we want to access a translation:
+On top of [Enum's magic](https://github.com/cerbero90/enum?tab=readme-ov-file#-magic), when a case calls an inaccessible method without a corresponding [meta](#%EF%B8%8F-meta) match, Laravel Enum assumes that we want to access a translation:

 ```php
 Numbers::One->description();